-The next quantum leap (with no assistance from Scott Bakula) for the song happened early in the winter of 1993.
+The next quantum leap took place in the winter of 1993.
 On 2/20/93 an astounding, mind-bending “Reba” helped to spark one of the most memorable sets in Phishtory (if you own it, you cherish it; if you don’t, you will).
-The song essentially remained a Type-I jam until the first show of 1994 at the Flynn Theatre (4/4/94), which featured an unusual (although somewhat sloppy) Type-II version.
+The song essentially remained a Type-I jam until August of 1993 (both 8/12/93 and 8/16/93 are worthy of your attention) while the Flynn Theatre, (4/4/94), also featured an unusual Type-II version.
 The jam took interesting twists and turns throughout the year, especially as summer tour wound down in July.
 Memorable versions from this era include 7/3/94 at Old Orchard Beach (featuring a “Somewhere Over the Rainbow” jam), 7/6/94 in Montreal, 7/8/94 at Great Woods and 7/15/94 at Jones Beach.

 “Reba” usually pops up somewhere in the middle of either set, but makes once in a blue-moon appearances as the opening tune as well (seek out 7/22/92, 7/6/00 and 6/19/04 for the last few times “Reba” jump-started the first set).
 Two other notable placements of the song occurred on 12/30/98 when it closed the behemoth first set and on 9/21/99 when it was played as the first tune in a two-song encore.
 Before those two nights, “Reba” had not yet closed a set and was only encored twice before.
 What’s all the more intriguing about those two uniquely placed “Reba’s,” is that they were both played at the request of the same lucky fan.